PyCQA/baron/README.md

 on your task.

 The FST tries to be this abstraction.
-With it you can now work on a tree which represents your code with its formatting and since it is the exact representation of your code, modifying it and converting it back to a string will give you back your code only modified where you have modified the tree.
+With it you can now work on a tree which represents your code with its formatting.
+Moreover, since it is the exact representation of your code, modifying it and converting it back to a string will give you back your code only modified where you have modified the tree.